Skip to Content

 While many RVers seek out warmer climates during the winter months, some people love RVing in cold weather.

-Also, if you’re connected to a city water supply in cold weather (or even if you’re using water from your fresh water tank), the water coming into your RV will be colder.
-This will mean more propane is required to heat the water to your desired temperature for showering, washing dishes, etc.
+Additionally, if you’re connected to a city water supply in cold weather (or even if you’re using water from your freshwater tank), the water entering your RV will be colder.
+This will mean that more propane is required to heat the water to your desired temperature for showering, washing dishes, and other purposes.

 What Propane-Fueled Appliances Are You Using?